archlinux/alpm/README.md

 This project comprises specifications, as well as [Rust] libraries and tools for **A**rch **L**inux **P**ackage **M**anagement.

 The ALPM project arose from the need for more clearly specifying the interfaces, as well as providing bindings and tools in a memory-safe programming language.
+The specifications and implementations are based on ad-hoc implementations in the [pacman] project.
+Currently, this project aims to maintain compatibility with [pacman] `5.1.0` and onwards.

 The scope of this project is to provide robust integration for all relevant package creation and consumption, as well as repository management tasks.
+As such, the ALPM project also aims at providing drop-in replacements or alternatives for some facilities provided by [pacman].

 ## Overview